learn-co-curriculum/phase-1-how-the-web-works/README.md

 When you make a request on the web, how do you know where to send it?
 This is done through **Uniform Resource Locators**, or URLs.
 You may have also heard these addresses referred to as URIs (Uniform Resource Identifiers).
-Both are fine.
+Both names are fine.

 Let's look at the URL we used up top:

 ```txt
 https://github.com/learn-co-curriculum/phase-1-how-the-web-works